CloudAstro/MicroHack/03-developer-productivity-developer-velocity/README.md

-By now your created GitHub repository which we created should look like this.
+By now your created GitHub repository which you created should look like [this](https://github.com/CADreni/First-Github-codespaces-project).